 - 2. Remove the debris by blowing them through with compressed air or spraying them out with water.
 Work from the rear of the radiator (in the opposite direction of the normal cooling air flow). - 3.
 Drain the coolant when the engine is cold.
 Refer to section "Cooling System Drain Procedure".
 For detailed procedures, see the vehicle/chassis maintenance manual.
-For types of coolant, Refer to section "Coolant Selections and Maintenance" for the listing of required intervals using the recommended coolants. - 4.
+For types of coolant, refer to the How to Select Coolant section for the listing of required intervals using the recommended coolants. - 4.
 If the HVAC unit is connected to the cooling system, open the regulating valves all the way.